rodekruis/DEH-Admin-Manual/README.md

 ### Add/remove WhatsApp templates
-> _The below WhatsApp template information is useful for Twilio Flex.
+> _The below info on WhatsApp templates is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >
 Whatsapp templates serve two primary purposes: for agents sending messages in conversations that have been inactive for 24 hours (WhatsApp/Meta policy does not allow an agent to send self-written messages after this period), or when a standardized message is to be send out.